Careers at AJWS

 Program Officer, Natural Resource Rights (New York, NY)

 Inspired by the Jewish commitment to justice, American Jewish World Service (AJWS) works to realize human rights and end poverty in the developing world.
 AJWS pursues lasting change by supporting grassroots and global human rights organizations in Africa, Asia, Latin America and the Caribbean and by mobilizing supporters in the U.S. to advocate for global justice.
 Working together, the AJWS community strives to build a more just and equitable world.

 AJWS’s international programs division works to build civil society in select countries in Africa, the Americas and Asia by supporting non-governmental organizations (NGOs) and community-based organizations (CBOs) that are advancing human rights.
 AJWS partners with organizations that work on three critical issues:

-Natural Resource Rights: Defending the Right to Food, Land and Livelihoods
+Natural Resource Rights: Defending the Right to Food, Water, Land and Livelihoods

 AJWS supports organizations that advocate for the rights of rural, indigenous and poor communities who are displaced from their land or prevented from earning a living because of mining, dams and other development that threaten their way of life.